MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/over-picking-for-sales-and-transfer-orders.md

 This topic presents a scenario that makes it possible for either a certain worker or all workers to over pick.
 The over picking process allows for controlled over picking during the picking work.

-Warehouse over picking is a simple concept&mdash;it means of that during pick confirmation, the system allows over picking and variance while taking into account the limits set for overdelivery on the line level of the transfer orders and sales orders.
+Warehouse over picking is a simple concept&mdash;it means that the system will allow workers to pick more items than specified for an order while taking into account the overdelivery limits set at the line level for the transfer order or sales order.
 If the limit is exceeded, the Warehouse Management app will notify the worker that they are exceeding the limit.

-This feature helps minimizes maintenance and maintains the flexibility of the setup.
+This feature helps minimizes maintenance and maintains the flexibility of your setup.
 You can define one or more mobile device menu items and enable over picking only for some of them.
-You can also prevent selected workers from over picking (without changing the menu items) by switching off this capability on the relevant worker setups.
-You can also configure over picking for sales orders and transfer orders separately on each worker setup.
+You can also prevent selected workers from over picking sales and/or transfer orders by switching off one or both of these capabilities on the relevant worker setups (without changing the menu items).

 This feature can help workers save time and effort when picking and shipping items.
-Here are some examples:
+For example, this feature enables workers to:

 - Compensate for shrinkage during picking or shipment
 - Avoid unpacking certain packaging material during the picking process